okta/okta-signin-widget/test/e2e/README.md

 ## Chrome Binary

 To point `wdio` at a specific chrome/chromium binary, set `CHROMIUM_BINARY` to the path of the desired binary file.
 Make sure to also set `CHROMEDRIVER_VERSION` to the same version as the targeted binary.
+Latest version numbers can be found at [chromedriver.chromium.org](https://chromedriver.chromium.org/downloads)

 ### Run cucumber feature tests against the test app